Your Care Team

-Heather Starmer is Clinical Associate Professor of Otolaryngology — Head & Neck Surgery (OHNS) and Director of the Head and Neck Speech and Swallowing Rehabilitation Program at Stanford Cancer Center.
+Heather Starmer is Clinical Associate Professor of Otolaryngology — Head & Neck Surgery and Director of the Head and Neck Speech and Swallowing Rehabilitation Program at Stanford Cancer Center.
 She is a Board Certified Specialist in Swallowing Disorders.

 Her clinical interests involve the prevention and treatment of communication and swallowing disorders associated with head and neck cancers.
 She has particular interest in the prevention of swallowing disorders related to radiation based therapy for head and neck tumors and in finding ways to help patients adhere to their rehabilitative treatment plans.
 Additionally, she focuses on restoration of communication and swallow function after both minimally invasive and more radical surgical procedures.
 She has particular interest in rehabilitation after total laryngectomy (removal of the entire voice box) and transoral robotic surgery.

 Heather is actively involved in research investigating new interventions to optimize communication and swallowing outcomes and quality of life following head and neck cancer treatment.
 Current efforts involve use of technological aids to assist patients in their rehabilitation.
 Heather collaborates in several multi-institutional studies including a project to standardize reporting of swallowing outcomes for large, multi-institutional clinical trials.